proinsias/an-independent-mind/docs/Books/A Force for Good.md

 ---
 by the values that lie at the core of all human ethical systems, scientific findings, and common sense. — location: [76](kindle://book?action=open&asin=B00NRQRWRS&location=76) ^ref-21895

 ---
+Real change will take place when individuals transform themselves guided by the values that lie at the core of all human ethical systems, scientific findings, and common sense. — location: [75](kindle://book?action=open&asin=B00NRQRWRS&location=75) ^ref-46379

+---
 most tragedies are the result of a single deficiency: a lack of compassionate moral responsibility.
 Our morals should tell us our obligations to others, he says, as opposed to what we want for ourselves. — location: [96](kindle://book?action=open&asin=B00NRQRWRS&location=96) ^ref-57157